pi-lar/neuropil/doc/source/protocol.rst

 ****************************

 The initiating node transmits a *join message* to its peer.
-The join message contains an identity token issued by the identity that owns the node.
-The node and identity tokens may be identical.
+The join message contains the identity of the entity that owns the node.
+This identity may be identical to the node identity.
 If they differ, then the identity also contains the token hash of the node token to identify the correct node (also used for routing purposes later).

 The receiving node can authenticate and authorize the identity requesting access to its network, either by providing the defined callback functions, or by forwarding the data to a different, authoritative node.

-If the identity token of the node requesting join access cannot be authenticated, the handshake protocol sends a *not-acknowledge message* back to the sender, and the identity and node data is marked as obsolete and deleted later (because sending the not-acknowledge still requires the established
+If the identity of the node requesting join access cannot be authenticated, the handshake protocol sends a *not-acknowledge message* back to the sender, and the identity and node data is marked as obsolete and deleted later (because sending the not-acknowledge still requires the established